Dasharo/docs/docs/variants/dell_optiplex/initial-deployment.md

 the fans will always spin at full speed, which can be a nuisance.

-However, if you have build the firmware with TXT support, without patching the .rom with proprietary blobs the platform will simply refuse to boot.
+However, if you have build the firmware with TXT support, without patching the .rom with proprietary ACM blobs the platform might simply refuse to boot.

 This brings us to patching the binary.
 This guide covers the process of obtaining 3 firmware blobs necessary for a full-feature deployment on the